laerreal/savemon/README.md

 * fixup failure when a game creates nesting directories in save directory during monitoring
 * debug logging (turned off by default)

+### 2020.06.25

+* fixup the failure on absence a folder inside backup folder at monitoring startup